-Nominations Due by June 16
+Nominations Due by May 16

-Created to celebrate the 35th anniversary of the IOM’s establishment, the purpose of the IOM Anniversary Fellows programs is to enable talented, early career health policy or health science scholars to participate actively in the work of the IOM and to further their careers as future leaders in the field.
+Created to celebrate the 35th anniversary of the IOM’s establishment, the purpose of the NAM Anniversary Fellows programs is to enable talented, early career health policy or health science scholars to participate actively in the work of the NAM and to further their careers as future leaders in the field.
 The Fellowships will be awarded for a two-year period during which time the Fellows will be expected to continue working at their main academic post.
-The Fellows will be assigned to a board of the IOM, attend its meetings, and actively participate in the work of an appropriate expert study committee or roundtable, including contributing to its report or other products.
-The Fellows will be invited to the IOM Annual Meeting and will also take part in an intense one-week orientation to health policy in Washington, DC.
+The Fellows will be assigned to a board of the NAM, attend its meetings, and actively participate in the work of an appropriate expert study committee or roundtable, including contributing to its report or other products.
+The Fellows will be invited to the NAM Annual Meeting and will also take part in an intense one-week orientation to health policy in Washington, DC.
 This will introduce the Fellows to a variety of perspectives, including legislators, government officials, industry, patient interest groups, scientists, and health professionals.
-Each Fellow will be assigned to an IOM member who will serve as a senior mentor for the duration of the Fellowship.
+Each Fellow will be assigned to an NAM member who will serve as a senior mentor for the duration of the Fellowship.
 In addition, each Fellow will be provided with a flexible research stipend of $25,000.

 Fellowships require a commitment of 10 to 20% time for the successful candidate.
 Candidates who are chosen as Fellows will hold exceptional promise to become future national leaders in biomedical science, health care, health policy and medical professionalism.

-Complete nominations must be submitted by e-mail no later than June 16, 2014, to be considered for the two-year period beginning October 1, 2014.
+Complete nominations must be submitted by e-mail no later than May 16, 2016, to be considered for the two-year period beginning October 1, 2016.
 If you have questions about any aspect of the nomination process please contact Lucinda L. Maine, AACP Executive Vice President & CEO.

 Preference will be given to candidates who have a demonstrated interest in and focus on health care quality or health services.